-San Francisco and the Bay area is home to two world changing phenomena – occurring in back to back generations.
+San Francisco and the Bay area is home to two world changing phenomena – occurring in generations, back to back.
+Thought the phenomena of flower power was a nation / worldwide thing, most everyone would say San Fran and the Bay area was truly the capitol of that spontaneous movement.
 The Hippie-Beat generation profoundly affected every culture on the planet.
-Thought the phenomena of flower power was a nation / worldwide thing, most everyone would say San Fran and the Bay area was truly the capitol of that spontaneous movement.
 Just when Flower Power faded away, the slightly more premeditated Silicon Valley phenom burst into life.

 The IT revolution swept the world, with drastic paradigm shift that perhaps this world has never seen?
-While we’re not sure where this ongoing revolution will ultimately go, by now the majority of the planet’s people have personal computers, apps, software, iPhones and database in the hands of everyone.
-A billion or two souls that had no electricity, running water only one generation ago, now has a iPhone and a Facebook account.
+By now the majority of the planet’s people have computers, applications, software, apple iPhones, cloud services and database in the hands of everyone, while we’re not sure where this ongoing revolution will ultimately go.
+A billion souls that had no power, running water only one generation ago, now has a Facebook account and an iPhone.

 “After the Beatles had their say, California was the place it was happening.
 The ’60s was one of the first times the power of music was used by a generation to bind them together.” – Neil Young

-Critics say that San Fran is one messed up city when it comes to Marijuana, the city’s collective of lawmen, politicians and businessmen forms an ongoing dysfunctional “unit”.
-While Cannabis sales have gone through the roof, and the world wide war on drugs is under attack, the Flower Power City decided to discourage the Marijuana Industry.
+Critics say that San Francisco is disorganized city when it comes to Cannabis, the city’s collective of lawmen, politicians and businessmen forms an ongoing dysfunctional “unit”.
+While Medical Marijuana sales have gone through the roof, and the world wide war on drugs is under attack, the SF decided to discourage the Cannabis Industry.

-Mayor Ed Lee and other forces in city government have limited permits, and in no small way, the city has effectively created monopolies among the existing dispensaries and Pot clubs.
-Monopolies mean long lines, higher prices and arrogant behavior on the part of some vendors.
-With Medical Marijuana in high demand in the city, existing dispensaries are overloaded with customers, which creates a public nuisance for the neighborhood, as if there was a Wal Mart fire-sale every day of the week.
+Mayor Ed Lee have limited licenses, and in no small way, the city has created monopolies among the existing mmj dispensaries and Weed clubs.
+Monopolies mean higher prices, long lines and arrogant behavior on the part of some pot clubs.
+With Medical Cannabis in high demand in SF, existing 420 clubs are crowded with patients, which creates a public nuisance for the neighborhood, as if there was a Best-Buys super-sale every day.

-MMJ Regulation and Safety Act — any business in operation now will have priority for a state license, starting in 2018
+Medical Marijuana Regulation and Safety Act — any mmj business in operation will have a priority for a state license, starting in 2018

-Patients are allowed up to 24 plants or 25 square feet of canopy; dispensary gardens capped at 99 plants in 100 square feet.
-Possession limit 8 oz. dried cannabis per patient.
+Marijuana users are allowed up to 24 plants or 25 square feet of canopy; dispensary gardens capped at 99 plants in 100 square feet.
+Possession limit 8 oz. dried cannabis per user.

 San Francisco has enacted Medical Cannabis Dispensary (MCD) Regulations for Preparation of Edible Cannabis Products

-Disclaimer: Before taking action, readers should refer to San Francisco County’s actual website, or the original source, to verify the ultimate accuracy of any information provided herein.
+Disclaimer: Before taking any action, you should refer to San Francisco County’s website, or the original source, to verify the ultimate accuracy of any information provided herein.

-HOW & WHERE CAN I BUY MEDICAL CANNABIS LEGALLY IN SAN FRANCISCO?
+WHERE CAN I BUY MEDICAL MARIJUANA IN SAN FRANCISCO?

-In the past, buying Weed in Frisco was a no brainer.
-You could walk to a dispensary if “your man” was out of town.
-If you couldn’t be bothered with dealers and clubs, you could pick up the phone and call one of more than forty delivery services.
-But there were issues, what is the quality of the pot?, Who’s really legal here?
+In the past, buying Cannabis in San Francisco was so easy.
+You could walk to a mmj club if “your man” was out of town.
+If you couldn’t be bothered with clubs and dealers, you could pick up the phone and call one of more than forty delivery services.
+But there were issues, what is the quality of the marijuana products?
+Is it legal place to buy medical marijuana from?
 Do I need a Medical Marijuana Card?
-Moving forward, the white hats of San Fran’s Medical Marijuana industry want to see – and are pushing for – more dispensaries and more testing – to provide easy access to the affordable, potent, safe Medical Marijuana.
+Moving forward, the white hats of San Fran’s Medical Marijuana industry want to see – and are pushing for – more marijuana dispensaries and more lab-testing – to provide easy access to the leagal, affordable, potent, safe Medical Cannabis.

 “Try black pepper balls if you get paranoid just chew two or three pieces.
 I just found this out myself.
 Try it.” – Neil Young to Howard Stern

-To purchase Marijuana from any licensed Marijuana Dispensary or Club in San Francisco, you’ll need a Doctor’s Recommendation and / or MMJ-ID.
-Schedule your online appointment and see our licensed Medical Marijuana Doctors in San Francisco today!
+To buy Cannabis from any licensed Medical Marijuana Dispensary or Club in San Francisco, you’ll need a Medical Marijuana Card from Licensed medical Marijuana Doctors.
+To Schedule your online appointment and see our licensed Medical Marijuana Doctors in San Francisco today click here!

 - “In 2016, with legalization a real possibility, the city may finally take a different tack.
 Under legislation authored by Supervisor Scott Wiener, the city has set up and seated a legalization task force.” – SF Weekly